jakeox13/final-nn/README.md

 ## Overview

-In this assignment, you will implement a neural network class from (almost) scratch.
+In this assignment, I implemented a neural network class from (almost) scratch.
 You will then apply your class to create both:

 **(1) a simple 64x16x64 autoencoder.**